-- 1) In the event of a tie, the drivers best individual counting rounds will be compared, and the position awarded to the driver with the highest individual counting round. - 2) In the event of a continuing tie, the driver's fastest finals times will be compared, and the driver with the fastest individual final time will be awarded the position - 3) If a tie is still present after 1) and 2), the tie will be resolved based on qualifying position, with the driver with the highest qualifying position being awarded the final position. - 6.10.5 During finals, positions on the driver's stand will be selected by drivers in order of qualifying position, i.e. No. 1 qualifier has first choice, No. 2 qualifier has second choice, etc. Preferably the Race Director should introduce each driver onto the stand in Qualifying order, stand positions to remain same for each final. - 6.10.6 An audible warning will be given in English language at 1 minute to the start of the final. - 6.10.7 At the thirty second warning all cars must be placed on the track and the mechanics must leave the racing surface.
-After the thirty second warning no other cars will be allowed entrance to the racing surface until after the start of the race, at which time the car may be placed on the starting grid after all the cars have left - 6.10.8 A ten second warning will be issued followed by the start, which will be by an audible signal. - 6.10.9 From 10 seconds until three 1 second, time is audibly counted down, second by second. - 6.10.10 After a suitable pause, an audible start signal will sound to commence the race. - 6.10.11 The official starting signal will be audible by means of a horn or similar.
-This signal will also start the timing systems. - 6.10.12 In event of a jumped start, see section 0. - 6.10.13 Only the Race Director may interrupt the race and order a restart in the event that they consider the starting procedures or the start were not carried out correctly, or in the event of a timing failure. - 6.10.14 A video record will be made of all starts for review by the referees as necessary. - 6.10.15 Cars will be positioned within 25mm behind their respective grid start line.
-Any car crossing the line from the final count down to the start signal will receive a 1-lap penalty. - 6.10.16 If for any reason a car did not start prior to the completion of the first lap by any car, the time for that car will automatically begin the moment the first car has completed a lap. - 6.10.17 All finals must use a staggered or inline grid start of 10 rows (see Section 3.10.2). - 6.10.18 Any race stopped due to race equipment malfunction or official's error will be re-run after a suitable delay.
+- 6.10.1 Drivers will qualify for finals in groups of 10, i.e. the top ten (10) drivers qualify for the A-Final, qualifiers 11-20 qualify for the B-Final, etc. All finals will be of a maximum of ten (10) drivers, and have a minimum of three (3) drivers. - 6.10.2 All final legs will be of standard duration (2.10.1) plus last lap races.
+All finals for sanctioned classes shall consist of three (3) legs.
+Finals for demonstrations classes shall be decided at the club's discretion, but shall not impact on the scheduling of finals for the sanctioned classes. - 6.10.3 Final positions will be determined as per IFMAR Electric track regulations (section 1.7.3 See Appendix A). - 6.10.4 During finals, positions on the driver's stand will be selected by drivers in order of qualifying position, i.e. No. 1 qualifier has first choice, No. 2 qualifier has second choice, etc. Preferably the Race Director should introduce each driver onto the stand in Qualifying order, stand positions to remain same for each final. - 6.10.5 An audible warning will be given in English language at 1 minute to the start of the final. - 6.10.6 At the thirty second warning all cars must be placed on the track and the mechanics must leave the racing surface.
+After the thirty second warning no other cars will be allowed entrance to the racing surface until after the start of the race, at which time the car may be placed on the starting grid after all the cars have left. - 6.10.7 A ten second warning will be issued followed by the start, which will be by an audible signal. - 6.10.8 From 10 seconds until three 1 second, time is audibly counted down, second by second. - 6.10.9 After a suitable pause, an audible start signal will sound to commence the race. - 6.10.10 The official starting signal will be audible by means of a horn or similar.
+This signal will also start the timing systems. - 6.10.11 In event of a jumped start, see section 7.1. - 6.10.12 Only the Race Director may interrupt the race and order a restart in the event that they consider the starting procedures or the start were not carried out correctly, or in the event of a timing failure. - 6.10.13 A video record will be made of all starts for review by the referees as necessary. - 6.10.14 Cars will be positioned within 25mm behind their respective grid start line.
+Any car crossing the line from the final count down to the start signal will receive a 1-lap penalty.

+- 6.10.15 If for any reason a car did not start prior to the completion of the first lap by any car, the time for that car will automatically begin the moment the first car has completed a lap. - 6.10.16 All finals must use a staggered or inline grid start of 10 rows (see Section 3.10.2). - 6.10.17 Any race stopped due to race equipment malfunction or official's error will be re-run after a suitable delay.